AaronGullickson/piat-relig-politics/README.md

-# Putting It All Together Project on [Name of Research Project]
+# Putting It All Together Project on Religion and Politics

 # Introduction